Ourfa - Trades

 In Ourfa, grocery stores belonging to Turks, Armenians, Kurds, Jews, and Assyrians [Suryani, or Syriac-speaking Christians].
 Occasionally, two provisioners partner to conduct their grocery business together.

 Spice and Medicinal-Herb Selling

-The attar (aktar) is an herbalist who sells spices and medicinal herbs.
+(aktar) is an herbalist who sells spices and medicinal herbs.
 Ourfa has Armenian, Turkish, and Jewish herbalists.
 These herbalists have become so skilled in their work, that they are de facto pharmacists in the city.
 By combining various herbs, they make remedies that are used in popular medicine, in particular.

 Among the well-known herbalists in Ourfa are Attar Sarkis, Haroutiun and Nazaret Kevodjanian, Sarkis Kazandjian, Giragos Tertzagian, Sarkis Berberian, and Hovhannes Dadanian.

 There are also trained, professional pharmacists in Ourfa: Apraham Attarian (killed in 1915), Hagop Sarigian (killed in 1915), Sarkis Djerahian (killed in 1915), Giragos Keoseian (killed in 1915), Melkon Kabbendjian (killed in 1915), Haroutiun Aprahamian (killed in 1915), and Soghomon Arevian.